akuhara/RF_INV/README.md

 # Features

-There are many literature exists for trans-dimensional inversion of receiver functions.
-Nevertheless I would like to make this code open becuase of the following originalities.
+There are many softwares and literatures for trans-dimensional inversion of receiver functions.
+This inversion code has following originalities.

 * Applicable to OBS data
     * Model can include sea water on its top.
 A station is assumed to locate on the seafloor.
-* Multiple input trace
+* Multiple input traces
     * You can asign different ray parameter and Gaussian-filter for each trace.
 * Parallel tempering
     * More efficient than conventional MCMC.